joelouthan/theologic.us/content/posts/4-family-devos-luke/2019/2019-11-13-family-devos-luke.md

   - 'Family Devotions: Luke'
 draft: false
 ---
-**Luke 1:5–7 In the days of Herod, king of Judea, there was a priest named Zechariah, of the division of Abijah.
-And he had a wife from the daughters of Aaron, and her name was Elizabeth.
-And they were both righteous before God, walking blamelessly in all the commandments and statutes of the Lord.
-But they had no child, because Elizabeth was barren, and both were advanced in years.**
+​		**Luke 1:5–7 (CSB) In the days of King Herod of Judea, there was a priest of Abijah’s division named Zechariah.
+His wife was from the daughters of Aaron, and her name was Elizabeth.
+Both were righteous in God’s sight, living without blame according to all the commands and requirements of the Lord.
+But they had no children because Elizabeth could not conceive, and both of them were well along in years.**

 *What is righteous?*